-This tutorial shows you how to configure a continuous deployment workflow for your Azure App Service app.
+This tutorial shows you how to configure a continuous deployment workflow for your Azure Web Apps.
 App Service integration with BitBucket, GitHub, and Visual Studio Team Services (VSTS) enables a continuous deployment workflow where Azure pulls in the most recent updates from your project published to one of these services.
 Continuous deployment is a great option for projects where multiple and frequent contributions are being integrated.

 To find out how to configure continuous deployment manually from a cloud repository not listed by the Azure Portal (such as GitLab), see Setting up continuous deployment using manual steps.

 - Publish your app content to the repository that will be used for continuous deployment.

 For more information on publishing your project to these services, see Create a repo (GitHub), Create a repo (BitBucket), and Get started with VSTS.

 In your app's menu blade in the Azure portal, click APP DEPLOYMENT > Deployment options.
 Click Choose Source, then select the deployment source.

 To configure a VSTS account for App Service deployment please see this tutorial.

 In the Deployment source blade, choose the project and branch to deploy from.
 When you're done, click OK.